Developing Independent Word Inquiry Projects

 6.The children can also develop word webs or matrices.

-We published the words on a word web the following day.
+A student and his family collected all these words related to the base <cover>!
+We published the words on a word web the following day. |

 7. During the week I meet with each individual student to discuss their words, observe their learning strategies and assess their needs for the next stage of their learning journey.
 The word inquiry projects may continue for a week, or longer, depending on the complexity of the inquiry and the children's interests.